-Medical and Clinical Laboratory Technicians Career Video
+Medical and Clinical Laboratory Technologists Career Video

 Description: Perform routine medical laboratory tests for the diagnosis, treatment, and prevention of disease.
 May work under the supervision of a medical technologist.

 When a doctor orders a series of tests on a patient, it’s the job of medical and clinical laboratory technologists and technicians to prepare and perform those tests to help detect diseases or abnormalities.
 These professionals analyze body fluids, tissue, and cells.
 Using powerful medical equipment, they look for bacteria, parasites, and abnormal cells.
 They also analyze cholesterol levels, and cross-match blood samples for transfusions, documenting their results in reports or patient medical records.
 Since they regularly handle samples and medical instruments contaminated by infectious microbes, they wear protective goggles, gloves, and masks to minimize the risk of contagion.
 In larger labs and hospitals, technologists and technicians tend to specialize in areas like blood work or microbiology.
 Most work full-time.
 In general, technologists supervise the work of technicians.
 Technicians need an associate’s degree in clinical laboratory science, and technologists need a bachelor’s degree in medical technology or life sciences.
 Licensure is required in some states, and certification is often preferred by employers.
 The work can be stressful, especially when they must perform complex tests accurately and in a limited time.
 However, they gain satisfaction from knowing they’ve provided the vital information doctors need to save lives… or cure diseases.